smartdevicelink/sdl_app_library_guides/docs/Getting Started/Adding the Lock Screen/index.md

 !@

 ## Always Show the Lock Screen
 The lock screen manager is configured to dismiss the lock screen when it is safe to do so.
-To always have the lock screen visible when the device is connected to the head unit, simply make an change to the lock screen configuration.
+To always have the lock screen visible when the device is connected to the head unit, simply update the lock screen configuration.

 @![iOS]
 ##### Objective-C